zulip/zulip/docs/development/setup-vagrant.md

 #### Ubuntu

-The setup for Ubuntu 14.04 Trusty and Ubuntu 16.04 Xenial are the same.

 If you're in a hurry, you can copy and paste the following into your terminal after which you can jump to [Step 2: Get Zulip Code](#step-2-get-zulip-code):